ShashankSreep/engl396portfolio/Tasks/Website/bandsAndArtists.md

 2) Select the band or artist of your choice from the dropdown menu, and click **Submit**.

-a) If done correctly, you will see all of the albums from this band/artist that bas been ranked, with the average rating for them.
+If done correctly, you will see all of the albums from this band/artist that bas been ranked, with the average rating for them.

 <!-- Add Image below -->